My Sikh Sense

 "When the mind is backed by the will, the mind is always positive.

 EXCLUSION: The act of shutting or keeping out: the state of being shut or kept away.
-NOTE: The human tendency to tribalism and its practice of exclusion offends our innate longing to belong for which every human being yearns, and it is the core issue underlying the strife afflicting and affecting Sikhs and other people, especially in the Middle East.
+NOTE: The human tendency to tribalism and its practice of exclusion offends the innate longing to belong for which every human being yearns.
+It is the core issue underlying the strife that afflicts and affects Sikhs and other religious groups, especially in the Middle East.

-GENDER EQUALITY: Gender equality is achieved when women and men enjoy the same rights and opportunities across all sectors of society, including economic participation and decision-making, and when the different behaviours, aspirations and needs of women and men are equally valued and favoured.
+GENDER EQUALITY: Gender equality is achieved when women and men enjoy the same rights and opportunities across all sectors of society, including economic participation and decision-making, and when the different behaviors, aspirations and needs of women and men are equally valued and favoured.
+See Duality Optics.
+See Sikhs and Gender Equality.
 See Women Are Much More Than This.
-See Sikhs and Gender Equality.

 GOD: Think about it.
 You grew your magnificent brain, perhaps the most complicated thing in the world.
 And you grew it without even thinking about it.
 A supremely intelligent Life Force of unknown origin created and sustains this wondrous miracle of life.
 This is what Sikhs refer to as GOD."